4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 When handled through the code, the datastore is an object whose properties are all of the [dataclasses](#dataclass) which have been specifically exposed.

-4D allows you to handle the following datastores:
+4D le permite gestionar los siguientes datastores:

 - the local datastore, based on the current 4D database, returned by the `ds` command (the main datastore).
 - one or more remote datastore(s) exposed as REST resources in remote 4D databases, returned by the `Open datastore` command.